 What in the world is the #DefendRivers paddle?

 Glad you asked!
 The 5th annual #DefendRivers paddle engages citizens across Alabama in raising awareness of water issues and communicating their significance to state elected officials.
 The event provides an opportunity for us to come together as a group to grab attention as we *float* our message directly to elected officials.
+This year, we will introduce the Alliance to Governor Ivey and highlight the importance of protecting the rivers throughout the state with a water management plan to ensure our rivers are flowing and our water is sustained for future generations.

 Cool, I’m in.
 What’s the agenda for the day?